memgraph/design/src/styleguide/index.md

 # Colors

-The Memgraph primary pallette represents the brand.
+The Memgraph primary palette represents the brand.
 It is vivid, clean and bold.
-Use primary colors sparsly, when emphasizing elements.
+Use primary colors sparsely, when emphasizing elements.
 These colors are best used in form of gradients for content areas, backgrounds etc. Main accent color for text is orange.

-Auxillary pallette supports primary colors to ensure clear communication and contrast.
-These colors should be used only as an addition to tone down primary pallette usage, never as standalone colors.
+Auxiliary palette supports primary colors to ensure clear communication and contrast.
+These colors should be used only as an addition to tone down primary palette usage, never as standalone colors.

 <div class="grid-x">
 <div class="medium-6">